LSSTDESC/ReprocessingTaskForce/README.md

-# ReprocessingTaskForce
+﻿# ReprocessingTaskForce
-Data reprocessing task force using LSST DM stack
+This is the github project for the Data reprocessing task force using LSST DM stack

+See the task force [proposal](Taskforce2015_Reprocessing.md)

+Some documentation will be maintainede in the [Wiki](https://github.com/DarkEnergyScienceCollaboration/ReprocessingTaskForce/wiki)